gbsf7/database-tutorial/README.md

 ![XAMPP](https://i.postimg.cc/K8s6qnrx/image.png)

-_Do note that XAMPP needs write permission if you want to use MySQL, the installer SHOULD prompt you that it's better to not put XAMPP files in the C: Directory so install it somewhere else to avoid unecessary problems._
+_Do note that XAMPP needs write permission if you want to use XAMPP MySQL, the installer SHOULD prompt you that it's better to not put XAMPP files in the C: Directory so install it elsewhere to avoid unecessary problems._

 After it's done, you should be prompted if you wanna open XAMPP Control Panel, Check the box and click finish